 - Only 51% of DIY landlords contact past landlords for references.

 When landlords take the time to find better tenants, chances are they will actually stick around as well.
 Most responsible tenants with clear background checks don’t want to move around a lot and will do their part to pay their rent on time and keep their unit clean.
-Real Property Management in West Haven makes sure to check out residents before placing them and has specific processes in place to do so.
-The vetting process may mean longer vacancies, but the pros to finding good tenants far outweighs the cons of poor tenant placement and the ensuing risks.
+We make sure to check out residents before placing them and has specific processes in place to do so.
+The vetting process may mean longer vacancies, but the pros of finding good tenants far outweigh the cons of poor tenant placement and the ensuing risks.

 What to Avoid

-Here are some examples of Real Property Management in West Haven vetting out poor residents that would have been placed without a good process:
+Here are some examples of Real Property Management Southern Connecticut vetting out poor residents that would have been placed without a good process: